-Hanukkah is an eight-day memorial to a Jewish revolt against an oppressive Gentile power in the second century before Yeshua.
+Rather, Hanukkah is an eight-day memorial to a Jewish revolt against an oppressive Gentile power in the second century before Yeshua.
 The revolt was led by a priestly family named Maccabee.
 In the end, the Jews drove out the pagans, recaptured the desecrated Temple, and rededicated the Altar to God.
-A modified 9-branch menorah is a modern symbol of this historical event.
-The biblical menorah has seven branches (Exod 25:31-35).
+The rekindled Menorah is the symbol of this historical event.